 The Pride of Spitalfields, Spitalfields

-Carpetted floors, red velvet seats, barebones decor, and ancient photos on the wall are hallmarks of a great pub, and The Pride of Spitalfields has them all.
+Carpetted floors, red velvet seats, classic decor, and ancient photos on the wall are hallmarks of a great pub, and The Pride of Spitalfields has them all.
 There’s even a pub cat who might steal your warm seat when you get up for another round.

 The Seven Stars, Holborn